rohitkrai03/rhte-devconsole-lab/README.md

 # Red Hat Tech Exchange Lab - Hands on with Developer Console on OpenShift

-This page contains a series of instructios for hands-on lab on OpenShift Developer Console conducted during Red Hat Tech exchange.
+This page contains a series of instructions for hands-on lab on OpenShift Developer Console conducted during Red Hat Tech exchange.

 ## Overview